ItsMidnights/super-effective-calculator/README.md

 # Super Effective Calculator

-An app for finding a Pokemon's Weaknesses with a quick search.
+An app for finding a Pokemon's Weaknesses with a quick search powered by PokeAPI.
 The movitvation for this project was to solve having to solve the three step process of:

 1. _Searching for the pokemon on google to find it's type/types._
 1. _Finding 2x damage types that would work on that pokemon._